 The answer is a resounding, NO. Overspending on decades-old architecture and deploying with an “installed” or “hosted” model where the hospital or vendor maintains hardware and software is something that corporate America is simply not doing anymore.
 Hosted software, while it alleviates the need for the hospital to maintain the infrastructure, does not solve the fundamental problem.
 “Installed” and “Hosted” software is inflexible and actually creates a negative value gap.

 Over time, the gap between the Electronic Health Record and the actual hospital requirements is growing and the hospital receives less and less value from the EHR investment.
 Think Meaningful Use, Promoting Interoperability, HIPAA, IDC-9 & 10.
 Changing emphasis on syndromic surveillance, contact tracing, artificial intelligence (AI), and other advanced technologies surpass the capabilities of legacy systems based on older client-server architectures.
 This is why applications get replaced or sunset – because they no longer meet your needs.

 Cloud-based products like iCare have solved this issue by offering a fully configurable application that changes with customer needs.
 How?
 Because we give our customers the ability to change the product without costly services.
 This is only possible with a true cloud, multi-tenant product.

-The future of medicine requires all healthcare organizations have the ability to consume and process large amounts of structured and unstructured data to personalize medicine and treatments based on individual patient characteristics.
+The future of healthcare requires all organizations have the ability to consume and process large amounts of structured and unstructured data to personalize medicine and treatments based on individual patient characteristics.
 Rapid ad-hoc application development is now a necessity but traditional systems can’t accommodate such capabilities without expensive and problematic third-party applications.

 Solutions from legacy EHR vendors require a significant capital investment and call for the implementation and integration of multiple IT systems that result in frustrating latency problems and limit real-time capabilities.
 This has been a significant challenge for healthcare providers, who work with some of the most complex and disconnected data sets of any industry.